JRPrice5/Trading212Agents/README.md

 print(decision)
 ```

 > For `online_tools`, we recommend enabling them for experimentation, as they provide access to real-time data.
-The agents' offline tools rely on cached data from our **Tauric TradingDB**, a curated dataset we use for backtesting.
+The agents' offline tools rely on cached data from the **Tauric TradingDB**, a curated dataset we use for backtesting.
 We're currently in the process of refining this dataset, and we plan to release it soon alongside our upcoming projects.
 Stay tuned!

 You can view the full list of configurations in `tradingagents/default_config.py`.

 ## Contributing

-We welcome contributions from the community!
-Whether it's fixing a bug, improving documentation, or suggesting a new feature, your input helps make this project better.
-If you are interested in this line of research, please consider joining our open-source financial AI research community [Tauric Research](https://tauric.ai/).
+Contributions are welcome and greatly appreciated!
+As a fork, this project's primary goal is to build upon the original TradingAgents framework by enhancing its real-world trading capabilities with the Trading 212 API.
+If you'd like to contribute, please follow these steps:
+- Fork the repository on GitHub.
+- Create a new branch for your feature or bug fix: git checkout -b feature/your-feature-name.
+- Make your changes and commit them with a clear, descriptive message.
+- Push your branch to your fork: git push origin feature/your-feature-name.
+- Submit a Pull Request to the main branch of the JRPrice5/Trading212Agents repository.

+I am particularly interested in contributions that:
+- Enhance or extend the Trading 212 integration.
+- Improve the existing agent capabilities or add new ones.
+- Fix bugs and improve the stability of the framework.
+- Improve documentation for clarity and ease of use.

+Please ensure your code adheres to the existing style and that you've tested your changes.

 ## Citation

-Please reference our work if you find *TradingAgents* provides you with some help :)
+Please cite the original paper if you find the TradingAgents framework helpful in your research.

 ```
 @misc{xiao2025tradingagentsmultiagentsllmfinancial,